Gold Vermeil: Origins and Differences

 - Thickness:

-The gold layer must be of a certain thickness, typically at least 2.5 microns.
-This ensures the gold does not wear off easily and maintains its sheen over extended periods.
+The gold must be of a certain thickness, usually not less than 2.5 microns.
+This way, the gold does not easily wear off, and it retains its sheen for very long periods.

-Always store your gold vermeil jewelry separately in a soft pouch or lined jewelry box.
-This prevents scratches and keeps the piece untangled from other items.
+Always store your gold vermeil jewelry in a soft pouch or lined jewelry box separately to keep it from being scratched and also guard the piece from being twisted together with other items.

 - Gentle Cleaning: